|

 Order and Public Notice Seeking Comment (October 9, 2007), WC Docket 04-36, WT Docket 96-198, CG Docket 03-123, CC Docket 92-105:

-In this Order ( Order ), we grant in part and deny in part several petitions for waiver relating to the Commission 's recent VoIP TRS Order .
+In this Order, we grant in part and deny in part several petitions for waiver relating to the Commission 's recent VoIP TRS Order .
 In that order, the Commission extended the telecommunications relay service (TRS) requirements contained in Part 64 of the Commission's rules to providers of interconnected voice over Internet Protocol (VoIP) services.
 Among the requirements extended to interconnected VoIP providers is the obligation to offer 711 abbreviated dialing access to traditional relay services via a voice telephone or a text telephone (TTY).
 The petitions for waiver raise issues concerning (1) the ability of an interconnected VoIP provider to route the inbound leg of a 711 call to an appropriate TRS provider, particularly when the caller's telephone number does not correspond to the caller's actual location, and (2) the ability of a TRS provider that receives, via an interconnected VoIP service, a 711 call concerning an emergency to determine an appropriate Public Safety Answering Point (PSAP) to call.

 As set forth below, we recognize that in certain circumstances there are technical challenges to the ability of interconnected VoIP providers to route 711 calls to an appropriate relay center.
 Similarly, we recognize that in certain circumstances TRS providers receiving 711 emergency calls via an interconnected VoIP service may not be able to determine an appropriate PSAP to call in compliance with the TRS emergency call handling requirements.
 As a result, as set forth below, we waive for six months the requirement set forth in the VoIP TRS Order that interconnected VoIP providers must transmit 711 calls to an appropriate relay provider , as defined below.
 We also waive for six months traditional TRS providers' obligation to call to an appropriate PSAP when receiving, via interconnected VoIP service, a 711 call concerning an emergency.
 Further, in the Public Notice we seek comment on the petitions for stay and/or waiver.